 Centres must keep live non-examination assessment material* and candidates’ work secure and confidential at all times whilst in their possession.
 Teaching staff must not share live non-examination assessments with candidates or post candidates’ work on social media.

-(Live non-examination assessment is defined as any work on a topic which has been set either by an awarding body or the centre for a current or future examination series, even if the work was completed in a previous year.)
+(*Live non-examination assessment material is defined as any work on a topic which has been set either by an awarding body or the centre for a current or future examination series, even if the work was completed in a previous year.)

 Teachers must inform candidates that the copying of any non-examination assessment material in order to present it as their own constitutes malpractice.
 Candidates must not submit work which is not their own.
 Further information may be found within Section 9 of the JCQ publication Instructions for conducting non-examination assessments.